rancher/k3os/README.md

 ### `k3os.sysctls`

 Kernel sysctl to setup on start.
-These are the same configuration you'd typically find in /etc/sysctl.conf.
+These are the same configuration you'd typically find in `/etc/sysctl.conf`.
+Must be specified as string values.

 ```
 k3os:
   sysctl:
-    kernel.printk: 4 4 1 7
+    kernel.printk: 4 4 1 7      # the YAML parser will read as a string
-    kernel.kptr_restrict: 1
+    kernel.kptr_restrict: "1"   # force the YAML parser to read as a string
 ```

 ### `k3os.ntp_servers`